Westside Locos

-Westside Locos 13 or simply Westside Locos is a predominantly Latino-American street gang based in West Los Angeles with history dating back to the 1970s.
-They reside mainly in the Odessa neighborhood, and their main subset or "clique" is Halm Avenue Gangsters or "Halm Ave", which street name represents the center of the gang's territory.
-The gang is most known for their tagging.
+Westside Locos 13 or simply Westside Locos is a predominantly Latino-American street gang based in San Fernando Valley Glendale with history dating back to the 1950s.
+They reside mainly in the Riverside Rancho neighborhood, and their main subset or "clique" is Chicos Malos or "Lake street", which street name represents the center of the gang's territory.
+The gang is most known for Murder.